 - 2 Tablespoons Butter, Melted

 Preheat oven to 350.
 Heat oil over medium heat.
 Add onion and cook for three to four minutes until just starting to become translucent.
 Add the garlic and green onions and cook until fragrant, about a minute.
 Add 1/2 teaspoon to 1 teaspoon of red chile flakes, depending on your heat preference.
-Add the spinach and parsley and cook until wilted.
+Add the spinach, kale and parsley and cook until wilted.
 Set aside to cool.
-Mix in the feta, and taste.
+Squeeze out the the mixture to remove an excess of liquid (this prevents the final pie from being too wet).
+Mix in the feta and ricotta, and taste.
 Add salt and pepper to taste.

 In a large bowl, whisk the three eggs with one tablespoon of water until the mixture lightens and becomes frothy.
 Mix in the spinach mixture.